First-order sentences in random groups I: universal sentences: Bounding the length of short solutions

 $\{\hat \lambda _i{\alpha _i}^{p_i}\xi _i(a_p), \hat \lambda _i{\alpha _i}^{p_i}\xi _i(b_p)\}$.

 This is a contradiction with the assumption that almost all $ h_i$ are non-free-like, but almost all $\eta _i$ are free-like.

 Similarly one considers the case when $L$ is an HNN-extension.

 Suppose now $\mathbb{B}$ has several edges and all vertex groups are rigid.
+We can assume this by the previous cases (no abelian and QH subgroups).
 We begin with $\{h_i\}$ and go along the edges of $\mathbb{B}_i$.
 If there is a splitting along some edge of $\mathbb{B}_i$ such that applying Dehn twists along this edge we can get a sequence of free-like morphisms from $\{h_i\}$, then we will get a contradiction the same way as we got it for the amalgamated product case.
 Otherwise $\{h_i\}$ is minimal with respect to Dehn twists along the edges of $\mathbb{B}_i$.
 But this contradicts to the assumption that $\{h_i\}$ converges to $L$. \ \\ \\ We now tackle the case where $L$ is a non-trivial free product.
 Let $L_1*L_2*\ldots *L_k*\F$ be the Grushko decomposition of $L$.
-We may assume that $\F$ is trivial, otherwise $(h_i)_{i<\omega}$ is eventually free-like.
+We can modify the sequence $(h_i)_{i<\omega}$ by mapping $\F$ to the identity.
+The modified sequence is not linearly bounded because $(h_i)_{i<\omega}$ are not free-like.
+So we can assume that $\F$ is trivial.
 As a first step we approximate $L$ by a free product decomposition of finitely presented groups, $G'=L_1'*L_2'*\ldots*L'_k$ with the following properties: each factor admits a (homo)morphism into some conjugate of a distinct $L_i$ and the free product of them is a quotient of $G$ via an epimorphism $\gamma:G\twoheadrightarrow G'$.
 Since $G'$ is finitely presented, the sequence $(h_i)_{i<\omega}$ factors through $\gamma$ as $h_i=h_i'\circ\gamma$ and the restriction of $h_i'$ on each factor converges to a Grushko factor of $L$.
 We can now apply the shortening argument to each factor and obtain a similar contradiction as before, noting that a $w_j$ must be elliptic.
 The theorem is proved. \end{proof}